 The National Highway Traffic Safety Administration (NHTSA) defines a large truck as a vehicle with a gross vehicle weight rating of 10,000+ pounds.
-The NHTSA found that in 2014, an estimated 4,000 people were killed and 111,000 people were injured in crashes involving large trucks.
+The NHTSA found that fatalities in crashes involving large trucks increased from 2017 to 2018 so that there were 4,951 people killed in the United States in such accidents in 2018.
 Unfortunately, truck accidents in Maryland are also quite common.
-In 2014, 643 large trucks were involved in fatal crashes.
+In 2017, there were 49 large trucks that were involved in fatal crashes in Maryland.
 These statistics highlight the problem of truck accidents in Maryland and throughout the United States.

 Truck drivers must have a Commercial Driver’s License and must obey all traffic rules.
 Truck drivers and trucking companies also must adhere to strict state and federal regulations.
 The federal rules are set forth by the Federal Motor Carrier Safety Administration (FMCSA), whereas the Code of Maryland Regulations outlines regulations for truckers pertaining to licensing, vehicle inspections, weight limits, and other issues as well.
 A truck accident attorney can help Maryland residents identify a violation that may have caused their crash.